Mapping AFP Fonts to TrueType Fonts

-You can map an AFP font file to a TrueType font by specifying within the alias.fnt file the TrueType font name.
-Figure 16 shows an example of the mapping AFP fonts to TrueType fonts.
+You can map an AFP font file to a TrueType font, OpenType font, or a font included in a TrueType Collection by specifying the TrueType font name in the Alias file (alias.fnt) file.
+The figure below shows an example of mapping AFP fonts to TrueType fonts, OpenType fonts, or fonts that are included in a TrueType Collection.

 Any code page defined in the Code Page Definition File (cpdef.fnt) can be used when mapping AFP Fonts to TrueType Fonts.
-To use custom character encoding, the mapping must be placed in the Code Page Definition File and the *.ucm file must contain the code page id in the name structure and must be located in the Locale Directory.
+Remember that the code page characters must be within the TrueType character set.
+To use custom character encoding, the mapping must be placed in the Code Page Definition File and the .ucm file must contain the code page identification in the name structure and must be in the Locale Directory.

 ;**** Requested font=font name,Font metric/AFM file name (or